opturtio/Cyber-Security-Base-Project/doc/Vulnerabilities.md

 sql = text(f"SELECT * FROM users WHERE username = '{username}'")
 ```

-This allows an attacker to enter a specially crafted input like ' OR 1=1 -- in the username field, which modifies the SQL logic to always return true.
+This allows an attacker to enter a input like `' OR 1=1 --` in the username field, which modifies the SQL logic to always return true.
 As a result, the attacker can bypass authentication without valid credentials.
 This vulnerability is demonstrated in [flaw1-sql-injection-A03-before-1](../doc/screenshots/flaw1-sql-injection-A03-before-1.png),  and the successful login bypass is shown in [flaw1-sql-injection-A03-before-2](../doc/screenshots/flaw1-sql-injection-A03-before-2.png).

 **How to fix it:** Use parameterized queries instead of string interpolation: